-Air leakage testing can be applied to the following scenarios:
+Air leakage testing / blower door testing can be applied to the following scenarios:

 Testing is carried out in accordance with Air Tightness Testing and Measurement Association (ATTMA) Technical Standards L1, L2 or L4, which are based on ISO9972:2015 Thermal performance of buildings— Determination of air permeability of buildings—Fan pressurization method, by a Certified Passive House Consultant and / or ATTMA Registered Air Tightness Tester.

 Reveal are also founding members of Air Permeability Testing New Zealand (APTNZ), the local body of professional air permeability testers in NZ.
 Nick Gaites currently serves on the APTNZ committee.

 The blower door comprises of an aluminium frame, canvas ‘door’ and an electrical fan.
 An appropriate external door is selected by your tester and the blower door is set up in the door frame.

 Air hoses are connected to the manometer (pressure gauge), fan and led to the inside near the centre and outside of the building, to measure the differential pressure across the building envelope and fan pressure.

 Any openings (doors, windows etc) that should be closed are closed or temporarily sealed prior to the test.
 People can be in the building during the test, but should not open any doors or windows during the test.

 The fan is controlled either by software or manually and the fan either sequentially pressurises or de-pressurises the building by blowing air in or sucking air out, or both, depending upon the type of test being undertaken.

 The pressure gauge measures the volume of air-flow through the fan at certain differential pressures (usually 10 pressure intervals between 10Pa and 65Pa) and this information is converted to air changes per hour (ach50, n50), or air permeability (QE50) using software that your consultant has previously entered data about the building into.